kmcarranza/Minimum-Effort-Path/README.md

-# Sorted Array to Binary Search Tree
+# Minimum Effort Path
-An exercise working with Binary Search Trees
+An exercise working with Graphs

 ## Exercise
 Given a 2D array of size rows x columns, where heights[row][column] represents the height of cell (row, column).